wso2/docs-is/en/docs/learn/multi-channel-self-registration-and-account-confirmation.md

     <td>
         <ul>
             <li>Default notification channel.
 If the user has not specified a notification channel
-            user will be notified with the defined channel.</li>
+            user will be notified via the defined channel.</li>
             <div class="admonition warning">
                 <p class="admonition-title">warning</p>
                 <p>
                     Currently, WSO2 IS supports **SMS** and **EMAIL** as Internal Notification channels.
                     **DO NOT** change the values since they are case sensitive.
-Changing the case will lead for Errors.
+Changing the case will lead to Errors.
                 </p>
             </div>
             <li>By default this value is set to <code>EMAIL</code>.</li>